electrodonkey/electrodonkey.github.io/about.markdown

 permalink: /about/
 ---
 My name is Dan, and this is my scrapbook.
-A blog about electronics, embedded development, christianity and other subjects i feel like writing about.
+A blog about electronics, embedded development, Christianity and other subjects i feel like writing about.